Postgraduate Course: USD Dissertation (ARCH11201)

 The Course is structured in three stages:

-Introductory lectures, tutorials, and seminars (course content to be shared with ARCH11197 MSc Dissertation)
+Introductory lectures, tutorials, and seminars (some course content to be shared with ARCH11197 MSc Dissertation) Initial individual tutorial meeting with Dissertation supervisor and production of draft dissertation abstract/hypothesis

-Matching with dissertation supervisors and development of dissertation proposal (Dissertation supervisors will include SBE/HWU staff)
+Completion of dissertation abstract and presentation of dissertation propsal at internal symposium Matching with dissertation supervisors and development of dissertation proposal (Dissertation supervisors will be shared pro-rata betwen SBE/HWU staff)

 Dissertation write-up and consultations with research supervisor.
 Concluding with dissertation hand in.